 Before starting your workplace injury claim, you may need to take steps to determine whether you are within the time limit to make a claim and who is liable for your workplace injury.

-The Limitation Act 1980 is a piece of legislation that outlines the timeframes for starting a personal injury claim.
+The Limitation Act 1980 is a piece of legislation that outlines the timeframes for starting a personal injury claim against your employer and others.
 The time limit for making a workplace injury claim is generally:

 - Three years from the date the injury was sustained.